Arbory: Culture and economy

 Local economy is dominated by agriculture including livestock and farms with a number of residents commuting to Douglas and other urban centers for employment.
 The parish includes small businesses such as a school, churches, local shops, and community halls that support events and local activities.
 The Laa Columb Killey festival, held annually in Ballabeg, celebrates St Columba with a parish fair that includes games, music, and local crafts.

 Transportation

-The A7 and A28 roads navigate the parish, connecting villages and other landscapes.
+The A7 and A28 roads navigate the parish.
 Bus Vannin routes 1, 11, and 12 provide regular services through Arbory, linking it to Douglas and neighboring towns.
-Colby Glen station offers seasonal heritage steam railway services, attracting tourists in summer months.
+Colby Glen station serves seasonal heritage steam railway services, attracting tourists in summer months.